donquixote2u/MP.sh/README.md

 # MP.sh
 Music Player - (bourne) shell script cgi html frontend for mpc/mpd cli playlist manager / music player combo

+ENVIRONMENT / PREREQUISITES
 This is a shell script (bourne shell, or .sh type ) designed to be run by a webserver as a cgi; It requires a cgi-capable webserver on the local machine which also has MPD musicplayer and MPC, its command line interface, running.
+You will need to have the ID3 tags in your music files populated using Easytag or similar.

-PLEASE NOTE: the playlist manager works on the following ID3 tags;  Artist(name), Genre, Song(title), and Type (your own category, in the Album field;  I use a combination of 2-digit Decade, and  1-word description of mood) I use Easytag to insert the tags into my mp3s.
+PLEASE NOTE: the playlist manager works on the following ID3 tags;  Artist(name), Song(title), Genre, and Type (album);  In the latter, I have used the Album field for a 2-part Type attribute;  I use a combination of 2-digit Decade, and  1-word description of mood e.g. party, mellow) I use Easytag to insert the tags into my mp3s.
+Generally, I most often just use the Artist / Title combination to build up playlists, and even with just those two, it works well.

 A sample config for the Lighttpd web server to allow shell script cgi is included.